gtbikev/courses/README.md

 **Rules**
 The following rules must be followed before a pull request will be accepted:
 * You cannot publish a course that you do not own unless you have permission from the owner/creator.
 * All courses in this repository are licensed under [Creative Commons Public Domain (CC0) license](https://creativecommons.org/share-your-work/public-domain/cc0/).
-In order to waive all copyrights and related or neighboring rights, add the following comment with the pull request: *I, {your name} hereby waive all copyright and related or neighboring rights together with all associated claims and causes of action with respect to this work to the extent possible under the law.*
+In order to waive all copyrights and related or neighboring rights, add the following comment with the pull request: *I, {your name} hereby waive all copyright and related or neighboring rights together with all associated claims and causes of action with respect to this work to the extent possible under the law.*.
 * Pull request must have the following metadata information in the comment: *course name, distance, elevation, description, author*
-* Pull request must have the following files commited: *map editor (.xml)*, *course (.json) file*
+* Pull request must have the following files commited: *map editor (.xml)*, *course (.json) file*.
-* Map editor or course file should have the following naming convention: ````<category>_<description>````
+* Map editor or course file should have the following naming convention: ````<category>_<description>````.
 * Course has to be tested to ensure a smooth end user experience and to prevent multiple releases.
+* Don't update README.md.
+It will be updated once a release will be done.

 ## License